urosevic/head-footer-code/readme.txt

 == Changelog ==
 = 1.0.8 (20180406) =
+* Update Gnu GPL version to 3 in readme file
 * Do not show network wide code areas on plugin settings for single site WordPress installation
 * (20171114) Compatibility check: Tested for WordPress 4.9
 * Minimal WordPress version: 4.6 (because of multisite improvements)